michigan-balloon-recovery/ATACS/software/groundstation/README.md

 5. RockBLOCK account with credits available (to send messages)
 6. Google Maps API key

-`rtos` should now appear in the Project Explorer pane

 ## Usage
 1. Download `groundstation.py`.
 Place it into a folder, it will generate a few files while running.
 Open the script in a text editor, we will have to change a few lines of the software.
 2. Fill in your RockBLOCK username, password, and imei inside of the `rb_send_message()` function in the Python code.